AvestimehrResearchGroup/Coded-TeraSort/README.md

 # Coded-TeraSort
-Utilizing in-network coding to trade extra computations for more communication bandwidth in a distributed Sorting algorithm (TeraSort).
-The project paper is available at https://arxiv.org/abs/1702.04850.
+Utilizing in-network coding to trade extra computations for more communication bandwidth in a distributed sorting algorithm (TeraSort).
+The paper for this project is available at https://arxiv.org/abs/1702.04850.

 ## Requirement
-A local machine needs to have the following:
 - C/C++ compiler (g++)
 - OpenMPI library